ptikobj/george-chapman-studio/_posts/2023-07-28-mohammed-sami.md

 ![Mohammed Sami, 'Refugee Camp' (2022).
 Mixed media on linen.
 290 x 590 cm.
 Photo by Rob Harris.
 Courtesy of the artist and Modern Art, London](/assets/img/mohammed-sami-3.jpg)

+Mohammed Sami, 'Refugee Camp' (2022).
+Mixed media on linen.
+290 x 590 cm.
+Photo by Rob Harris.
+Courtesy of the artist and Modern Art, London

 The themes of loneliness and absence are persistent throughout the exhibition, and combined with the elements of the sinister and the banal, they also add a sense of haunting to Sami's work. _Ten Siblings_